MicrosoftDocs/visualstudio-docs/docs/ide/how-to-locate-and-organize-project-and-item-templates.md

 ### User templates

-If you add a compressed (.zip) file that includes a .vstemplate file to the user template directory, the template will appear in the **New Project** or **Add New Item** dialog box.
+If you add a compressed (.zip) file that includes a .vstemplate file to the user template directory, the template appears in the **New Project** or **Add New Item** dialog box.
 By default, user templates are located in:

 - %USERPROFILE%\Documents\Visual Studio \<Version\>\Templates\ProjectTemplates